Frequently Asked Questions

 To maintain a state of readiness, hams typically volunteer to provide free communications for non-emergency events like marathons and walk-a-thons, bike and boat races, festivals and fairs, and so forth.
 For these events, hams practice communicating over a wide area without relying on the Internet, cell phones, text messaging, or even commercial electricity.

 And, as part of the fun of the hobby, hams can also participate in many contests and other challenges to practice their skills and test their equipment.
 One such example is the annual ARRL Field Day, when radio clubs all over the nation will "go portable" and operate from picnic tables, tents, and trailers for 24 hours, usually using only battery-, solar-, or generated-power for the communications.
 For more details and facts, the American Radio Relay League (ARRL), the principal advocate for the interests of FCC-licensed Amateur Radio operators in the United States, offers this excellent summary of amateur radio.
+Or, for students and others interested in a historical perspective, the FCC has published this very nice short history of radio, as it leads up to the modern cellphone era.

 How do I get an amateur radio license?